AfZheng126/MORA-data/README.md

 gunzip ecoli.fna.gz
 ```

 Go to the configuration file for Mora make sure the directories are correct.
 If MORA-data was downloaded in the same directory where MORA was downlaoded, the config file shouldn't need to be changed.
+Then simply run Mora using the snakemake command.